jacopofar/mailbox-report-generator/README.md

 You need an export of your mailbox in mbox format (for Gmail you can get it from [Google Takeout](https://takeout.google.com/)).

-Then, run `make setup-venv` to create a local environment in the `.venv` folder, and `.venv/bin/mbox-analyze all_messages.mbox` where `all_messages.mbox` is your mbox file
+Then, run `make setup-venv` to create a local environment in the `.venv` folder, and `.venv/bin/mbox-analyze all_messages.mbox` where `all_messages.mbox` is your mbox file.
+It will generate an HTML report and open your default browser.

+### Uninstall

+Delete the whole cloned folder, the above virtualenv is created in `.venv` inside it

 ## TODO
 - [ ] Tests